 There are two main issues with meconium that lead to birth injury medical malpractice lawsuits: (1) meconium aspiration syndrome (MAS) and, (2) failure to appreciate the increased risk to the baby that comes with meconium exposure.Meconium Aspiration Syndrome

+Meconium is involved in about 7% to 20% of live births.
 About 10% of the time when meconium is present in the amniotic fluid, meconium gets into the baby's lungs causing meconium aspiration syndrome.
 More technically, MAS is meconium below the vocal cords in the baby's tracheal bronchial tree.
-Basically, it is lung failure due to having meconium in the chest and the airway and the lungs.
+It is lung failure due to having meconium in the chest, airway, and lungs.

 So when a newborn breathes in too much meconium that is in the amniotic fluid, it enters the infant's lungs.
 Meconium can toxic and can also obstruct the child's airway or overinflate the lungs.
 So, brutally for the baby, this is both a chemical and an obstruction of breathing problem for the newborn.
 The result can be immediate or slightly delayed respiratory distress.
 Lack of oxygen for a newborn can lead to damage to all of the baby's vital organs, including the brain.
 The most common injury that you see in birth injury cases involving meconium is hypoxic-ischemic encephalopathy.

 If there is meconium in amniotic fluid (MSAF) before delivery, the obstetrician should consider the possibility of aspiration (MAS) and monitor the baby closely.
 Obstetricians and midwives can be found liable for not intervening in the fetal distress and preventing the meconium aspiration.
 Early identification and intervention of meconium aspiration are essential in preventing severe aspiration problems.